Have you shock chlorinated your well yet?

 Ultraviolet Water Sterilizer Systems

 With this ingenious system you can sterilize the water without using any chemicals or pressure tanks.
+Below is a great primer on UV Water Systems.

 As the water passes through the rod equipped with a UV ray any microbes like bacteria, viruses, algae and protozoa parasites are neutralized.